ADerycke/Better_Plot/README.md

 ## Sheets "Layout" options :

-It's not necessary to use this sheets, it's only if you want to setup custom layout.
+It's not mandatory to use this sheets, it's only if you want to setup custom layout.

 You can right clik on cells of the "Color" column and a colors selection window gonna appear, after the selection the cell gonna take the color you select.

 You can copy and past the color obtain to all cells, it gonna work.
 If you remove the value inside the cell, then the color go back to "nul", meaning automatic for excel.

 ![image](https://github.com/ADerycke/Series-Plotter/assets/130437433/277658b7-6458-4106-8b56-4ff51611f52a)